Improving Clinician Performance in Classification of EEG Patterns on the Ictal-Interictal-Injury Continuum using

-As one way to evaluate the interpretability of ProtoPMed-EEG, we perform a neighborhood analysis.
-Specifically, we analyzed the neighborhood of each prototype to examine the structure of the learned latent space.
-In a well-trained system, the neighborhood of a $c$-class prototype will primarily contain samples from class $c$.
-For each sample in the test set, we calculate the percentage of the 10 nearest test set neighbors where the class with the most votes is the same as for the sample (``by max'').
-We also consider the neighborhood analyses ``by vote,'' where for each sample, we calculate the mean cross-entropy of the vote distribution of the sample with the vote distribution of each of the 10 nearest neighbors.
+A key part of our explanation is to provide prototypical EEG samples that are comparable to the sample being analyzed.
+The interpretable model judges two samples' similarity from their distance in the latent space (i.e., Figure \ref{fig:3modes_of_interp}(a).)
+As the explanation depends on the meaningful placement of samples in the latent space, we expect the feature extractor to place samples with high resemblance close together.
+In an ideally structured latent space, we have neighborhoods of consistent samples -- in particular, they share the same class label and other medically relevant characteristics.
+To evaluate the explanatory power of the learned prototypes and the meaningfulness of the latent space, we designed two metrics to measure neighborhood consistency.
+In Figure \ref{fig:slope_charts_na_max}, for each sample in the test set, we calculate the fraction of the 10 nearest test set neighbors where the class with the most votes is the same as for the sample (``by max'').
+For Figure \ref{fig:slope_charts_na_vote}, we consider the neighborhood analyses ``by vote,'' where for each sample, we calculate the mean cross-entropy of the vote distribution of the sample with the vote distribution of each of the 10 nearest neighbors.
 Here, we consider cross entropy as a discrete distribution across classes and check whether the cross entropy of the test point matches the distribution of classes from the nearest neighbors.
-The interpretable model does statistically significantly better than its uninterpretable counterpart across all metrics and classes with $p<0.05$ for each comparison (see Figure \ref{fig:slope_charts_na_max} and \ref{fig:slope_charts_na_vote}).
+The interpretable model performs statistically significantly better than the black box across all metrics and classes with $p<0.05$ for each comparison.
+Qualitative assessments of the neighborhoods are explored in Appendix \ref{app:neighbor_analyses}.